 Data from the CalSavers Retirement Savings Board show that elements of the state-run program have benefited certain small businesses and their employees.
 For example, in 2021, the number of active participants in CalSavers more than doubled to 218,000 total savers who were contributing a total of $187 million (excluding withdrawals and investment returns).
 Plus, registered employers offering the state option tripled to more than 23,000 that year.

 Despite these increases, other data points suggest prevailing discrepancies:

 The average contribution was just $150 per month per participant (despite a total contribution level of $16 million among active accounts per month in 2021).
 In comparison, participants in Human Interest 401(k) plans contribute 10% of their gross income (including employer match), on average*.

 58% of funded accounts had balances of $500 or less at the end of the year (among new savers).

 Plans saw an opt-out rate of about 30% among participants, which is higher than the averages of similar 401(k) plans.
 For example, Human Interest sees participation rates of 87% when auto-enrollment is included in 401(k) plan design*.

-CalSavers is better than nothing.
+Offering your employees CalSavers may be better than providing no retirement plan at all.
 But it may lack the flexibility and plan design options that your employees deserve: